How To Find The Best Blender For Protein Shakes

 This blender has a 600 watt motor – not the best I’ve seen but definitely not the worst.
 I was really interested to see what all the fuss was about regarding the “patented blade design”.
 Overall, it’s pretty impressive at blending through stems and tough skins.

 There have been a few issues.
 The unit seems to leak more often than not.
 Looking at the blender and thinking about the feedback I’ve seen from other buyers, I am worried that it won’t hold up for as long as it should.
 I recommend this product only if you’re looking for something unique, affordable and sufficient for general use, but make sure you get a legitimate warranty.

 - Compact and portable

 - Only one speed

 - Leaks from the lid

 Shop Carefully and Wisely to Find the Best Blender for Protein Shakes

 The winner of this roundup isn’t easy to distinguish – all of these brands and models have their own unique set of high and low points.
 If you’re on a budget, the Ninja Professional Blender is the winner here based on affordability, blend power and reliability.
 If you’re willing to pay extra, the Blendtec Total Blender is a great choice for its innovative design and high wattage.
 Clearly, not all blenders are made equal.
 While they can all blend things in general, the quality of blending power as well as functionality and strength will vary.

 Protein shakes are tasty, filling options for recovering muscles and getting necessary nutrients for energy and satisfaction.
+The supplements marketplace is currently bursting with a myriad of creatine-based and creatine free pre workout options.
 Overall, look for a blender with good reviews, high wattage and design features specific to your needs and budget.
 Happy blending!